 The South Carolina workers’ compensation system provides medical care to employees who are injured on the job.
 Under state law, workers have a right to “all necessary medical treatment that is likely to lessen [a worker’s] disability.”
-It is required, however, for injured workers to follow some guidelines when seeking that care.
+It is required, however, for injured workers to follow certain guidelines when seeking that care.
+In many cases, workers' comp lawyers can help injured employees understand these rules and protect their right to proper medical treatment.

 Obtaining Treatment After a Work Injury

 At times, a worker is injured so severely that emergency medical care is needed.
-In these cases of severe or life-threatening injuries, workers’ compensation will cover treatment in an emergency room, which could include testing, medication, hospitalization, and even surgery.
+In these cases of severe or life-threatening injuries, workers’ compensation will cover treatment in an emergency room, which may include testing, medication, hospitalization, and even surgery.
+These forms of care are part of what benefits are injured employees entitled to in South Carolina under the state’s workers’ compensation system.

 However, for less serious injuries, injured workers are required to seek care with a doctor selected by their employer or its insurance company.
 When a worker notifies his employer of an injury, the employer should provide information directing the employee to the appropriate care provider.
 Treatment by another provider won’t be covered by workers’ compensation benefits, and the injured employee has to pay those costs out of pocket.